-Cost Allocation - The Combined Financial Statements include allocations of costs for certain shared services provided to the Company by Ensign subsidiaries.
+Cost Allocation - The Combined Financial Statements include allocations of costs for certain shared services provided to the Company by Ensign subsidiaries, including services provided at the Service Center.
 Such allocations include, but are not limited to, executive management, accounting, human resources, information technology, legal, payroll, insurance, tax, treasury, and other general and administrative items.
-These costs were allocated to the Company on a basis of revenue, location, employee count, or other measures.
-These cost allocations are reflected within general and administrative expense in the combined statements of income, including for share-based compensation expenses disclosed in Note 12, Options and Awards.
-The amount of general and administrative costs allocated for the years ended December 31, 2018, 2017 and 2016, inclusive of share-based compensation expense, were \$20,067, \$15,372 and \$13,333, respectively.
+These costs were allocated, based on the drivers most closely aligned to the cost including, on a basis of revenue, location, employee count, or other measures.
+The majority of these cost allocations are primarily reflected within general and administrative expense in the combined statements of income.
 Management believes the basis on which the expenses have been allocated to be a reasonable reflection of the services provided to us during the years presented.